ojn/asciidoc-folds/README.md

 ```

 Here is an example of an [mdpad](https://github.com/tshort/mdpad/tree/gh-pages)
-markdown file with headings and many fenced code blocks.
+markdown file with headings and many fenced code blocks,

-asciidoc-folds works the same but just with asciidoc syntax
+asciidoc folds works the same, but it just uses asciidoc syntax

 ![Folding in action](https://github.com/tshort/markdown-folder/raw/master/markdown-folder-mdpad.gif)